Zyron-Official/FileTree/README.md

 ## 4. Customizing Icons

 The `FileTree` library allows you to specify custom icons for files and folders.
-You can either provide a default set of icons or allow users to customize them within your IDE's settings.

-Resource IDs (Android): If you're using Android, you can provide resource IDs (e.g., R.drawable.iconFolder) for icons.

-Paths (Generic): For cross-platform compatibility, you can allow users to provide file paths for icon images.

-Here's an example on how to customize icons
+Here's an example to customize icons

 ```kotlin
 import com.zyron.filetree.provider.FileTreeIconProvider